Engee documentation

 orb_params = ORB(num_keypoints = 1000);

-Let's define a function that uses the discriminator to find key points in the image
+Let's define a function that uses a descriptor to search for key points in an image.

 In [ ]: